Consumer Agency Failed To Protect Student Loan Borrowers, Lawsuit Says

 Many other public service workers report similar problems.
 But the lawsuit alleges that loan servicers "continue to mislead student loan borrowers and the magnitude of the problem continues to worsen."

 The lawsuit cites an NPR report in which sources said the CFPB early last year sent teams of examiners into servicing companies to try to root out problems.
 But the Education Department told servicers not to share information with the examiners.
-Basically, it's a turf fight — the department argues the CFPB doesn't have jurisdiction over the more than $1.5 trillion of federal student loans.
+Basically, it's a turf fight — the department argues that the CFPB doesn't have jurisdiction over the more than $1.5 trillion of federal student loans.

 The lawsuit says the Education Department is wrong.
 "This lawsuit is asking the court to order the CFPB to do its job," says Deepak Gupta, a former top attorney at the CFPB.
 He says the law is very clear that the bureau should be performing oversight here.
 And it has the power to push past the Education Department's objections.